Cvmcosta/ltijs/docs/grading.md

 ## Introduction

-Ltijs implements the [LTI 1.3 Assignment and Grading Service Specification](https://www.imsglobal.org/spec/lti-ags/v2p0/) in the form of the **Grade Class**.
+Ltijs implements the [LTI® 1.3 Assignment and Grading Service Specification](https://www.imsglobal.org/spec/lti-ags/v2p0/) in the form of the **Grade Class**.

 ___